-Acknowledgements
+2. Acknowledgements

 The original version of this document, published in 1994, was written by Gary Malkin.
-His knowledge of the IETF, insights, and unmatched writing style set the standard for this later revision, and his contributions to the current draft are also much appreciated.
+His knowledge of the IETF, insights, and unmatched writing style set the standard for this later revision, and his contributions to the current document are also much appreciated.
 Paul Hoffman wrote significant portions of this revision and provided encouragement, expertise, and much-needed guidance.
-Other contributors include Scott Bradner, Michael Patton, Donald E. Eastlake III, the IETF Secretariat, and members of the User Services Working Group.
+Other contributors include Brian Carpenter, Scott Bradner, Michael Patton, Donald E. Eastlake III, Tony Hansen, Pekka Savola, Lisa Dusseault, the IETF Secretariat, members of the User Services Working Group, and members of the PESCI design team.

-1. What Is the IETF?
+3. What Is the IETF?

 The Internet Engineering Task Force is a loosely self-organized group of people who contribute to the engineering and evolution of Internet technologies.
 It is the principal body engaged in the development of new Internet standard specifications.
-The IETF is unusual in that it exists as a collection of happenings, but is not a corporation and has no board of directors, no members, and no dues.
+The IETF is unusual in that it exists as a collection of happenings, but is not a corporation and has no board of directors, no members, and no dues; see [BCP95], "A Mission Statement for the IETF", for more detail.

-Its mission includes:
+Its mission includes the following:

-- Identifying, and proposing solutions to, pressing operational and technical problems in the Internet; - Specifying the development or usage of protocols and the near-term architecture to solve such technical problems for the Internet; - Making recommendations to the Internet Engineering Steering Group (IESG) regarding the standardization of protocols and protocol usage in the Internet; - Facilitating technology transfer from the Internet Research Task Force (IRTF) to the wider Internet community; and - Providing a forum for the exchange of information within the Internet community between vendors, users, researchers, agency contractors, and network managers.
+- o Identifying, and proposing solutions to, pressing operational and technical problems in the Internet - o Specifying the development or usage of protocols and the near-term architecture to solve such technical problems for the Internet - o Making recommendations to the Internet Engineering Steering Group (IESG) regarding the standardization of protocols and protocol usage in the Internet - o Facilitating technology transfer from the Internet Research Task Force (IRTF) to the wider Internet community - o Providing a forum for the exchange of information within the Internet community between vendors, users, researchers, agency contractors, and network managers